 We did all of our transportation on a bus (or walking) while in Italy with the group.
 We had a bus that took us from city to city as well as between various points within cities, when appropriate.

 That won’t necessarily be the case when you are traveling on your own.
-On our previous trip we traveled by train/subway almost exclusively.
-All travel between cities was by train, which is easy to use, relatively inexpensive and generally a pleasant (and often scenic) ride.
+On our previous trip, we traveled by train/subway almost exclusively.
+Almost all of our travel between cities was by train, which is easy to use, relatively inexpensive and generally a pleasant (and often scenic) ride.

 Rome has a decent, but not great, metro (subway) system which was useful at times.
 Grant and I also used public buses in several cities, including Rome and Florence.
 We did take taxis a few times, but only when there was no other option.
 Expect a lot of walking.
 Seriously, we did A LOT of walking on both trips!
 If you aren’t up for that, then budget a good amount for a taxi.